rodneyshupe/Cookbook/Recipes/SoupsAndStews/CreamOfAsparagusSoup.rst

 Directions
 ----------

-1. Cut tips from 12 asparagus 1 1/2 inches from top and halve tips lengthwise if thick.
+1. Cut the tips from 12 asparagus 1 1/2 inches from the top and halve the tips lengthwise if thick.
 Reserve for garnish.
-Cut stalks and all remaining asparagus into 1/2-inch pieces.
+Cut the stalks and all remaining asparagus into 1/2-inch pieces.

-2. Cook onion in 2 tablespoons butter in a 4-quart heavy pot over moderately low heat, stirring, until softened.
-Add asparagus pieces and salt and pepper to taste, then cook, stirring, 5 minutes.
-Add 5 cups broth and simmer, covered, until asparagus is very tender, 15 to 20 minutes.
+2. Cook the onion in 2 tablespoons butter in a 4-quart heavy pot over moderately low heat, stirring, until softened.
+Add the asparagus pieces and salt and pepper to taste, then cook, stirring, 5 minutes.
+Add 5 cups broth and simmer, covered, until the asparagus is very tender, 15 to 20 minutes.

-3. While soup simmers, cook reserved asparagus tips in boiling salted water until just tender, 3 to 4 minutes, then drain.
+3. While the soup simmers, cook the reserved asparagus tips in boiling salted water until just tender, 3 to 4 minutes, then drain.

-4. Puree soup in batches in a blender until smooth, transferring to a bowl (use caution when blending hot liquids), and return to pan.
-Stir in creme fraiche, then add more broth to thin soup to desired consistency.
+4. Puree the soup in batches in a blender until smooth, transferring it to a bowl (use caution when blending hot liquids), and return it to the pan.
+   Stir in the creme fraiche, then add more broth to thin the soup to the desired consistency.
 Season with salt and pepper.
-Bring soup to a boil and whisk in remaining tablespoon butter.
+Bring the soup to a boil and whisk in the remaining tablespoon butter.

-5. Add lemon juice and garnish with asparagus tips.
+5. Add the lemon juice and garnish with the asparagus tips.